Wave equations with moving potentials: Introduction

 In Section \ref{sec:Prelim} and Section \ref{sec:revered}, we will systematically pass the estimates for free equations to the perturbed case via the structure formula of wave operators.
-This strategy also works in many other contexts provided that the free solution operators commute with certain symmetries.
+This strategy also works in many other contexts provided that the free solution operators commute with translations and reflections.

 For wave equations in $\mathbb{R}^{3}$, there are several difficulties.
 For example, the failure of the $L_{t}^{2}L_{x}^{\infty}$ estimate and the weakness of decay power $\frac{1}{t}$ in dispersive estimates.
 The reversed Strichartz estimates might circumvent these difficulties.
 Reversed Strichartz estimates along time-like trajectories play an important role in the analysis of wave equations of moving potentials.
 For example, in \cite{GC2}, we used some preliminary versions of these estimates to show Strichartz estimates for wave equations with charge transfer Hamiltonian.